How to find a job in Romania?

 Just try out our many free Romanian lessons.

 We certainly hope you will have a pleasant time in Romania.
 This will depend on your colleagues, career goals, integration of your family (if they are coming along), other aspects such as time spent commuting to work,etc.

 But are Romanians friendly at work?

-There is nobody that could answer this open ended question.
-You could try to infer from the interview whether the future colleagues would be friendly or not.
-But this is very complicated and you have a high margin of error, at the end of the day you will pass a judgement on somebody after talked to that person just for a few minutes during an interview.
+Nobody can answer this open ended question.
+You could try to infer from the interview whether your future colleagues would be friendly or not.
+But this is very complicated and you have a high margin of error, at the end of the day you will pass judgement on somebody after talking to that person for just a few minutes during an interview.

 The best is to have an inside source that could inform you of the work atmosphere (is the boss very demanding, or are the colleagues competitive...).
 If you do not have this luxury then try out this forum where employees (past and current) are talking about their employer.
 Sometimes it includes the experience of the candidates during the interviews and questions they've been asked.
 If you need to translate the text from Romanian to English just leave us a comment at the bottom of this page and we'll translate it.

 Generally speaking Romanians are hardworking and committed to their job.

 Rest assured knowing that Romanians are usually friendly to foreigners.